Backpacking South America: Where to Start

 You can download the map as a PDF (right click, safe target as)

-I backpacked all the way from Caracas (Venezuela) to Ushuaia (Argentina) and yes, it is a long way.
-Get familiar with the map. it is a good start to get a first impression of how big this amazing continent is and which country, or countries, you want to visit.
+I backpacked all the way from Caracas (Venezuela) to Ushuaia (Argentina) and yes, it's a long way.
+Get familiar with the map.
+It's a good start to get a first impression of how big this amazing continent is and which country, or countries, you want to visit.

 Are you into mountains ?
 I climbed Cotopaxi, one of the highest active volcanoes in the world, a breathtaking mountain near Quito, Ecuador.
 Or is a tropical beach your way of life?
 I spent 5 months in Brazil with plenty of beautiful white sand beaches lined with palm trees.